AnyBody/anybody-tutorial/MuscleRecruitment/lesson6.rst

 function, is somewhat problem dependent because the size of the sum that it multiplies depends on the number of muscles in the system while the size of the :math:`\beta` variable remains between 0 and 1 for normal problems.
-So models with many muscles would typically require a smaller value of:math:`\varepsilon`.
+So models with many muscles would typically require a smaller value of :math:`\varepsilon`.

 From what we have seen so far, the MinMaxAux criterion looks ideal from a mathematical and physiological point-of-view.
 Unfortunately, there is